 1. The purpose of the General Regulations (hereafter the 'Regulations') is to provide a general framework of regulations for students during their period of study with the University of Suffolk.
-The Regulations also highlight and signpost students to more specific regulations.
+The Regulations also highlight and signpost students to more specific policies, procedures and regulations.
 These Regulations are approved by the University of Suffolk Senate.

-2. The Regulations apply to:

-- all students who are enrolled on courses offered by the University of Suffolk including those studying at any of the University's partner institutions; and - any prospective students who have accepted an offer of a place at the University of Suffolk.
+- 2. The Regulations apply for the academic year 2022/23 to: - all students who are enrolled on courses offered by the University of Suffolk including those studying at any of the University's partner institutions; and - any prospective students who have accepted an offer of a place at the University of Suffolk.

-3. The Regulations apply equally to full and part time students, those attending short courses and those enrolled on undergraduate, taught postgraduate and postgraduate research degree programmes.
-The Regulations apply for the academic year 2020/21.
+3. The Regulations apply equally to full and part time students, those attending short courses, and those enrolled on undergraduate, taught postgraduate and postgraduate research degree programmes, including apprentices and international/visa students.
+Where there are additional regulations relevant to a particular group of students (for example apprentices, visa students, or postgraduate research students), this will be indicated.